Tuning the two-step melting of magnetic orders in a dipolar kagome spin ice by quantum fluctuations: Method

 In particular, the anisotropy measure approaches 1 and $-1$ in the $\sqrt{3}\times\sqrt{3}$ state and partially disordered state, respectively.

 Finally, we have also measured the spin structure factor to detect any potential magnetic ordering with magnetic unit cells other than $\sqrt{3}\times\sqrt{3}$.
-We have only found signatures of magnetic ordering with characteristic wave vector $\mathbf{Q} = 2\mathbf{K}$, ruling out such possibilities.
+We have only found signatures of magnetic ordering with characteristic wave vector $\mathbf{Q} = 2\mathbf{K}$, rendering such possibilities unlikely.